IBM/TAT-Banking/README.md

          $ docker build -t customer-ubi:v0.1 .

-      6. Execute docker tag command to tag the images that you just created
+      6. Execute docker tag command to tag the images that you just created( <your-docker-account> = this should be your docker account)

          $ docker tag customer-ubi:v0.1 <your-docker-account>/customer-ubi-s390x:v0.1

-      7. Execute docker push command to push the image into dockerhub
+      7. Execute docker push command to push the image into dockerhub account

          $ docker push <your-docker-account>/customer-s390x:v0.5